bertvv/ansible-role-samba/README.md

 ```

 After you started your server you need to give `samba_rootdn` the password of the ldap admin user.
-You can also implement this as a script but note that it has te be done in a post task.
+You can also implement this as a script but note that it has the be done in a post task.

 ```Yaml